tshepang/blog/content/Missing (1982).md

 +++

 The wife character, played by Sissy Spacek, is not only superbly-developed, but also desirable as fuck.
-Not only that, but it\'s a wonderful performance.
-The father character is however given the movie\'s best character development, as well as its best performance.
+Not only that, but it's a wonderful performance.
+The father character is however given the movie's best character development, as well as its best performance.
 One other great performance is that of the bubbly guy from the US military.